Vipassana Retreat in Denmark

 It is expected that the retreat should be booked within a fairly short time, as Joseph Goldstein will attract participants from several European countries.

-deposit cannot be refunded at cancellation.
-However, the registration can at any time be transferred to another person without charge.
+once.
+The amount cannot be refunded at cancellation.
+However, you may transfer your registration to another person without charge.

 You are kindly asked to mail your registration to email@example.com

 Arrival and checking in from 2.00 p.m. on Friday 20. of June.